filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Faucet

 A _faucet_ is a service that provides free filecoin.
-Typically, facuets are run for the benefit of new users in a network, providing them with the necessary seed capital to begin making transactions.
+Typically, faucets are run for the benefit of new users in a network, providing them with the necessary seed capital to begin making transactions.

 ## Fault